Where To Eat In Istanbul – A Guide For All Budgets

 Mumcu Bakkal Sokağı No:6, Besiktas

 This isn’t any old doner meat.
-If you check out the ‘best places to eat in Istanbul’ sites, you’ll always find this on there.
-It’s one of the most famous doner places in the entire city, and it’s been in operation since 1971.
+If you check out the ‘best places to eat in Istanbul’ sites, you’ll always find this famous place on the lists.
+It’s one of the most well-known doner places in the entire city, and it’s been in operation since 1971.
 That should tell you a lot about it!

-This is a tiny place, a street cafe if you will.
+This is a tiny place, a street cafe, if you will.
 But you can sit upstairs if the Istanbul weather isn’t feeling too warm.
-You’ll always queue, and sometimes the queue can be pretty large, but that should tell you it’s good!
+You’ll always queue; sometimes the queue can be pretty large, but that should tell you it’s good!
 Once the doner is gone, the cafe closes for the day, but it’s the most delicious doner you’ll ever try in your life.

 İstiklal Cd. no:157, Beyoglu, Taksim